tvdboom/ATOM/docs_sources/user_guide/training.md

       for single-metric runs and [NSGAIISampler](https://optuna.readthedocs.io/en/stable/reference/samplers/generated/optuna.samplers.NSGAIISampler.html)
       for [multi-metric runs][].
-    * For [multi-metric runs][], the selected [best trial][adaboost-best_trial] is the first trial in the Pareto front.
+    * For [multi-metric runs][], the selected [best trial][adaboost-best_trial] is the trial that performed best on the main metric.
 Use the property's `@setter` to change it to any other trial.
-See the [hyperparameter tuning](../examples/hyperparameter_tuning) example.
+See the [hyperparameter tuning][example:-hyperparameter-tuning] example.

 There are many possibilities to tune the study to your liking.
 The main parameter is [`n_trials`][directclassifier-n_trials], which determine the number of trials that are performed.

-!!! note
-    If you use the default sampler, it’s recommended to consider setting larger `n_trials` to make full use of the characteristics of TPESampler because TPESampler uses some (by default, 10) trials for its startup.

 Extra things to take into account: